superduper-io/superduper/docs/concepts.rst

 SuperDuperDB Concepts
 *********************

-**Note: this articles assumes familiarity with MongoDB and its basic concepts.**

 Content in SuperDuperDB is divided into databases and collections just as in MongoDB.
 The key object is ``superduperdb.collection.Collection`` which subclasses ``pymongo.collection.Collection``.
 This means that all standard MongoDB collection functionality is also available for a